fusion809/fusion809.github.io-old/_posts/PMS/Portage.md

 <br/>

 #### Understanding the tbz2 Binary Format
 As previously mentioned `.tbz2` is the binary package format used by Portage.
-It is
+It contains a tarball (in `.tar.bz2` format) that contains the binary package data (that is, the installed files of the package) and a xpak (with `.xpak` file extension) file that contains the package's metadata, including the USE flags used to generate the package.

 #### Links
 ##### Handbook